- Understanding Insurance Settlements

-Can You Sue After Insurance Settlement Explained
+- When Can You Sue After an Insurance Settlement?

 When you are involved in an accident or suffer from an injury, one of the first things you may do is file an insurance claim.
 Insurance settlements are a common way to resolve disputes and compensate victims for their losses.
 However, there may be situations where the settlement offered by the insurance company is not enough to cover all the damages and expenses incurred.